@ARTICLE{Botterill-etal-2016,

 3D model of the vines, an AI system decides which canes to prune, and a six degree-of-freedom robot arm makes the

 required cuts.
 The system is demonstrated cutting vines in the vineyard.
-This paper's main contributions are the

 computer vision system that builds 3D vine models, and the test of the complete integrated system.
 The vine models